Michael B. Jordan: 1999–2012: Career beginnings

-2009–2012: Friday Night Lights and Parenthood

-In 2009, Jordan began starring in the NBC drama Friday Night Lights as quarterback Vince Howard, and lived in an apartment in Austin where the show was filmed.
+In 2009, Jordan began starring in the NBC drama Friday Night Lights as quarterback Vince Howard, and lived in an apartment in Austin, where the show was filmed.
 He played the character for two seasons until the show ended in 2011.
-In 2009, he guest-starred on Burn Notice in the episode "Hot Spot", playing a high school football player who got into a fight and is being hunted by a local gangster.
-In 2010, he was considered one of the 55 faces of the future by Nylon Magazines Young Hollywood Issue.
+In 2009, he guest-starred on Burn Notice in the episode "Hot Spot", playing a high-school football player who got into a fight and is being hunted by a local gangster.
+In 2010, he was considered one of the 55 faces of the future by Nylon in its "Young Hollywood' issue.

-In 2010, he guest-starred in the Law & Order: Criminal Intent episode "Inhumane Society" as a boxer involved in a Michael Vick-inspired dog fighting scandal.
+In 2010, he guest-starred in the Law & Order: Criminal Intent episode "Inhumane Society", as a boxer involved in a Michael Vick-inspired dog-fighting scandal.
 That year, he landed a recurring role on the NBC show Parenthood playing Alex (Haddie Braverman's love interest).
 This marked his second collaboration with showrunner Jason Katims, who was in charge of Friday Night Lights.
-BuddyTV ranked him #80 on its list of "TV's Sexiest Men of 2011".
+BuddyTV ranked him number 80 on its list of "TV's Sexiest Men of 2011".
 Jordan voiced Jace in the Xbox 360 game Gears of War 3.
-In 2012, Jordan appeared in the George Lucas-produced film Red Tails and played lead character Steve Montgomery in Chronicle, a film about three teenaged boys who develop superhuman abilities.
+In 2012, Jordan appeared in the George Lucas-produced film Red Tails, and played lead character Steve Montgomery in Chronicle, a film about three teenaged boys who develop superhuman abilities.
 He also guest-starred in an episode of House's final season, playing a blind patient.